 Advanced Study, Sketch Writing Upright Citizens Brigade (New York, NY)

 I’ve written ads for the United States, Canada, China, Germany, South Africa, the Middle East.
 I’m used to working across timezones.

-I’m used to working on complicated, brain-busting accounts — and making them simple for consumers.
+I’m used to working on complicated, brain-busting accounts — and making them simple.
 I love to learn my clients’ businesses.